30 Reasons Why People Don’t Buy From Your Website11 Min Read

 5. Additional Charges, Additional Dissatisfaction

 Extra fees and additional charges disgruntle customers and result in losing them without making a sale.
-Conversely, ecommerce sites providing discounts and offers with transparent pricing earn a positive and favorable impression from their customer base.
+Conversely, ecommerce sites providing discounts and offers with transparent pricing earn a positive and favourable impression from their customer base.

 Factoring your shipping into your product price, then offering free shipping, is a great way to make people feel like they’re getting a good deal without losing money yourself.